Anime Studio Forum Forum Index Anime Studio Forum

 Brian (7feet), is that close enough for starters ?

-The script has a tendency to wipe out fine detail and leave a deformed but simplified version of the initial shapes, which is probably not what you wanted.
-Surprised
+The script has a tendency to wipe out fine detail and leave a deformed but simplified version of the initial shapes, which is probably not what you wanted. :o

 Because I want to keep some very small ellipses in a test file, I've also added a "keep every second point" checkbox - otherwise every single point on the ellipse was both close enough and not particularly pointy, so the whole (very small, 8-point) ellipse was getting deleted.